-Chameleon primarily live in the mainland of sub-Saharan Africa and of course right here in The Gambia.
+Chameleons live primarily in the mainland of sub-Saharan Africa and of course right here in The Gambia.

-This one below lives at Footsteps in our eco-pools filtration system.
-Its great fun trying to spot him.
+This one below lives at our lodge in our eco-pools filtration system.
+It’s great fun trying to spot him.
 Each day our guests will stare into the reed beds trying to catch a glimpse of him.
 Often for thirty minutes or more.
 Then, someone will shout out, ” I see him “.

 I’ve got 360′ Chameleon vision.